CamilaJaviera91/apache-beam-pipeline-first-approach/README.md

 - I will not display the outputs, as they are saved as images and can be accessed from the **'downloads'** folder.

 ## 💻 2. advanced_statistical_analysis

+### 👨‍💻 Explanation of the Code:

+- In this code, we will perform two analyses using three variables: 'Chins', 'Jumps', and 'Situps':

+1. Hypothesis testing
+2. Clustering

+- More code may be added in the future.
+For now, this analysis is conducted to test how it works.